panagenda/oe-on-az/README.md

 - Network Interface (public IP only)
 - Network Security Group (public IP only)

-### config.sh - optional
+### config.sh

-> Make sure sure your Appliance is reachable via SSH from your local PC based on the provided hostname before!
+> The script will create a temporal Azure Security Group rule that allows SSH connection from the Azure Shell to your Appliance!

 This Script does all the necessary steps which are mentioned in the [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) between page 9 and 14.
 Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further information on how to configure the Appliance manually.